Live each day as if your life had just begun. - Johann Wolfgang von Goethe

 What is the cost of a tummy tuck in Ontario?

 The cost of a tummy tuck in Ontario depends on the individual surgeon.
 It usually ranges anywhere from $7500 to $9500.
-The fee generally includes surgeon's fees, anesthesia, surgical facility, staff, pre- and post-operative appointments as well as compression garments.
+The fee generally includes surgeon's fees, anesthesia, surgical facility, staff, pre- and post-operative appointments as well as an abdominoplasty compression garment.
 The facility may be at a hospital or private surgical facility.

 What is the cost of a tummy tuck in Canada?